NeuroDataDesign/Syllabus/README.md

 ### Communication
 This class communicates largely in Slack.
 Please join our Slack channel at [http://spiralscience.slack.com/signup](http://spiralscience.slack.com/signup) to get involved.

+### Office Hours
+The Wednesday sessions will function much like a lab (or office hours when we have no pressing topic to cover).
+If you wish to work with the TA, get help on something, etc. outside of these hours, send him a Google Calendar invite (if you don't have his gmail address ask him via Slack) with the following information:
+- Date + Time set
+- Title of event as "Meeting with <yourgroupname>"
+- Description of event enumerating all of the things you would like to cover within the meeting.

 ### Grading
 Each week students can earn up to 4 points across: deliverables, feedback/planning sessions, lab/demo sessions, and feedback.